 We're about helping teachers help their students so that the world can experience the next generation of great musicians.

-When we began thinking about creating a music lesson website we knew we needed to interview music teachers — a lot of music teachers.
+When we began thinking about creating a music lesson website we knew we needed to interview music teachers -- a lot of music teachers.
 Our goal was to avoid guessing what issues are important to music teachers.
 We were determined to thoroughly understand the significant challenges that music teachers face in their endeavor to provide quality music lessons to their students.
-Once we discovered that, we focused on building a real solution to those pain-points so music teachers would have something that would help them grow their business, manage their students more effectively, and help students learn music faster.
+Once we discovered that, we focused on building real solutions to those pain-points so music teachers would have something that would help them grow their businesses, manage their students more effectively, and help students learn music faster.

 We think of music students as belonging to one of three distinct age-groups, each with unique issues.
 Younger children need more parental support and extrinsic motivators to help encourage practice.
 As students enter their teen years, music lessons might compete with other activities like sports and clubs.
 Adult students often struggle with motivation and a feeling like they are at a disadvantage because of their age.
 And all three age-groups find that seeing videos and demonstrations of how to play a piece helps them learn faster.